VieVaWaldi/TestDrivenDevelopement/README.md

 2. make init      - Installs all necessary dependencies
 3. make tests     - Runs the tests
 4. make run       - Runs the game
-5. make run-god   - Runs the game
+5. make run-god   - Runs the game in god mode

 ### Keys for god-mode